Margaret Hartsyde: Appeals and intercession for John Buchanan

 John Buchanan appealed to the Privy Council in February 1609 to be released from the "bounds of his confining" as he was innocent of the fact of his wife's conviction.
 King James responded to the council claiming he had no interest in the case, which was in their hands, and they ought to examine the case further "to discover his guiltiness".
 The council apologised and explained that Hartsyde had given her oath that Buchanan was unaware of her embezzlement of the queen's jewels and money received.
 As her crime had no witness, it was hard to incriminate Buchanan, and so the King's Advocate Thomas Hamilton had not proceeded against him.
 Considering the likely collusion of man and wife, both had been imprisoned.
 The council now thought Buchanan should be freed, at least within the environs of Edinburgh (but not to go "southwards" to London where, if secretly guilty, he might confer with accomplices about the jewels), unless the King had other considerations.
 They felt Buchanan was confined at the King's direction.
 The council wrote another letter that day, 23 February, to Anne of Denmark, asking her to intercede with King James for the release or enlargement of Buchanan, despite his wife's "damnable ingratitude and heinous offence".
 The people of Edinburgh had some sympathy for his predicament, imprisoned without hope of trial, which would usually merit release in Scotland.
 They wished that she would consult with James, and Buchanan would be allowed to come to Edinburgh (he was now in Orkney) and conduct his lawful affairs.

 King James replied on 27 April 1609, again noting the business was not of great significance to him.
 He felt the presumption of Buchanan's involvement and guilt must be strong.
 Buchanan already enjoyed enough liberty with the run of Orkney.
 However, James was informed that Buchanan owed a Mr John Dalzell a large sum of money, and so Buchanan could be allowed to come to Edinburgh to pay Dalzell (but not go three more miles south).
 He remained convinced that Buchanan's guilt would be revealed.
 The Privy Council asked Dalzell to list Buchanan's debts.
 There were expenses for the children of Hartsyde's brother and sister who were lodged in Dunfermline.
 Henry Wardlaw of Pitreavie had advanced £200 Sterling in recompense for the missing jewels.

+The lands of the Mains of Edmonston and Cauldcotts near Edinburgh, previously granted to Hartsyde, were acquired in 1613 by John Hope and his son Sir Thomas Hope.